 Welcome to our summer school community at the University of Amsterdam!
-Many of our 2020 summer programmes have been cancelled due to Covid-19, so we have decided to bring Amsterdam to you.
 Below you can find all sorts of content - lectures, podcasts, articles, and videos - related to our programmes and summer in our city.
 We will add more content over the coming months so check back regularly for new interviews, mini-lectures or podcast episodes, and follow us on Instagram for updates.

 Our podcast 'Mokum' delves into the heart of important conversations around the world, introducing you to the material we would cover in a range of our summer programmes.
 In a series of interviews with some of our usual academic experts, we bring education with a purpose to life, and welcome you into our community.